-Everybody loves Easter, and the delicious Easter eggs that come along with it.
-Well, everyone except your dog that is.
-As much as pet owners like to share holiday treats and goodies with our four-legged friends, we must never share our Easter eggs.
-As much as our pooches may love the smell and even the taste of chocolate, they will not love the after effects of having chocolate poisoning that is likely to follow.
+Everybody loves special holidays such as Valentines Day, Easter or Christmas and the delicious chocolate that come along with it.
+Well, everyone except your dog, that is.
+As much as pet owners like to share holiday treats and goodies with our four-legged friends, we must never share our chocolates as dogs and chocolate do not mix.

-Chocolate is Toxic
+Chocolate is Toxic for Dogs

 Symptoms of Chocolate Poisoning